Japan PM Abe denies involvement by him, wife in discount land sale

 Abe and Aso told parliament they had never instructed officials at the finance ministry to alter the documents.

+Sagawa headed the ministry division that submitted the documents before he became tax agency chief in July, an appointment critics saw as a reward for his efforts to smooth over the issue with his statements to parliament last year.

+On Wednesday, Kiyomi Tsujimoto, a prominent Constitutional Democratic Party lawmaker, asked for Abe’s wife to appear for questioning, a senior LDP politician said earlier.
+She did not receive a reply.

-Reporting by Kaori Kaneko; Writing by Chang-Ran Kim; Editing by Michael Perry
+Additional reporting by Yoshifumi Takemoto and Elaine Lies,; Writing by Chang-Ran Kim; Editing by Michael Perry, Robert Birsel